 Younger children will enjoy the Georgia W. Pierce Pre-K area, which provides the opportunity to play with train-themed toys and books.

 The boxcar came to the Museum from the Fulton County branch of “La Societe Des 40 Hommes et 8 Chevaux,” an honor society which began following World War I for American Legion members who went above and beyond in their service.
-Included with the boxcar was collection of select items, also on display.
+Included with the boxcar is a collection of select artifacts which are also on display.

 Portraits in Gray